ADD CONDITION

 Pediatric Use

 Pediatric patients under 12 years of age should consult a healthcare professional prior to use.
-For adolescents aged 12 years and older, the recommended application involves dissolving 2 teaspoons of salt in warm water and soaking the affected area no more than 3 to 4 times daily.
+For adolescents and adults aged 12 years and older, the recommended application involves dissolving 2 teaspoons of salt in warm water and soaking the affected area no more than 3 to 4 times daily.

 It is important to keep this product out of reach of children.
 In the event of accidental ingestion, immediate medical assistance should be sought, or contact a Poison Control Center without delay.